ibm-cloud-architecture/refarch-eda/docs/kafka/connect-usecase-s3.md

 - `spec.tls.trustedCertificates[0].secretName` should match the Kubernetes Secret containing the IBM Event Streams certificate
 - `spec.authentication.passwordSecret.secretName` should match the Kubernetes Secret containing the IBM Event Streams API key
 - `spec.externalConfiguration.volumes[0].secret.secretName` should match the Kubernetes Secret containing your AWS credentials
+- `spec.config['group.id']` should be a unique name for this Kafka Connect cluster across all Kafka Connect instances that will be communicating with the same set of Kafka brokers.
 - `spec.config['*.storage.topic']` should be updated to provide unique topics for this Kafka Connect cluster inside your Kafka deployment.
 Distinct Kafka Connect clusters should not share metadata topics.

 ```yaml